Reading Time: 6 minutes

 7. Nurture your employer brand.
 Globalization Partners is built on the foundation of having a great company culture and we’ve been recognized for it: we were listed on Inc. Magazine’s “Best Places to Work in America”, received Entrepreneur Magazine’s Top Company Culture Award, and came in at #35 on their list of the Top 150 Company Cultures in America for 2018.
 Also of note, we’ve achieved exceptionally high Glassdoor reviews from our employees — we have a 4.4 out of 5 star rating; 87% of employees approve of the CEO; and 91% say that the company has a “positive business outlook.”

-Keeping your clients happy correlates with keeping your team happy.
-If your employees are passionate and highly motivated by their work, like ours are, they will want to keep the clients happy.
+Keeping your customers happy correlates with keeping your team happy.
+If your employees are passionate and highly motivated by their work, like ours are, they will want to keep the customers happy.
 Give them the tools and flexibility to make that as easy as possible.

-It seems counter-intuitive that you could have happy clients while also running a high growth company, since keeping clients happy usually takes time.
+It seems counter-intuitive that you could have happy customers while also running a high growth company, since keeping customers happy usually takes time.
 So how do we balance that?

-Here are some key things we do to ensure we keep clients happy:
+Here are some key things we do to ensure we keep customers happy:

 1. Invest in training the team.
 Our team members become experts in navigating the challenges of hiring and retaining staff in multiple jurisdictions.
 We invest heavily in training our team, starting with GP University, which takes place the first week of each new hire’s employment, and continues thereafter.